Hey Kids (Start Here)

 None at all.

-He wants to work, but his paperwork hasn’t yet been finalized at UC Berkeley; he wants to code, but there are no more Jaegers; he wants to do mathematics; he wants to design simulations for closing an already closed breach; he wants to drive himself somewhere; he wants to do something that Newton or alien hive minds have no interest in.
+He wants to work, but his onboarding hasn’t been completed at UC Berkeley; he wants to code, but there are no more Jaegers; he wants to do mathematics; he wants to design simulations for closing an already closed Breach; he wants to drive himself somewhere; he wants to do something that Newton or alien hive minds have no interest in.

 He wants, as he has always wanted, to pilot a plane off the edge of the world.